L00SED/NetBeez/README.md

 If you'd like the raw data output, there is an active console.log on the output variables generating these coordinate labels.
 If you right-click, inspect and open the developer console sidebar, you should be able to see those variables output after a successful form submission.
 This was my first time using p5.js!
-I really enjoyed the task.
+I'm still seeing a little glitchy behavior... but, I really enjoyed the task!
 Please let me know if you have any questions or problems with the package.

 Warm Regards,